Fulgione-group/ParaMask_Analysis/Simulations/README.md

  -r ${acr}\
  -c 0.05
 ```
-Where -b is the sequence length and -r is the recombination rate adjusted for the sequence length.
+Where "-b" is the sequence length and "-r" is the recombination rate adjusted for the sequence length, "-u" is the fixed population mutation rate parameter $\theta$, "-n" the simulated population size, and "-c" is the population-scaled interlocus gene conversion rate.

+For simulations with Inbreeding (F<sub>IS</sub>=0.9) we adjusted population mutation rate parameter theta and recombination rate according to [Nordborg 2000](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1460950/)